11 More Machine Learning

 11.8.2 Choose your own adventure

-The sky’s the limit with machine learning and modeling, so go where your heart leads you, and have some fun!
-If you started here, feel free to go back to Part I for a more traditional and statistical modeling overview.
-Otherwise, head to Part III for an overview of a few more modeling topics such as causal modeling (Chapter 12), data issues (Chapter 13), and things to avoid (Chapter 14).
+The sky’s the limit with machine learning modeling techniques, so go where your heart leads you, and have some fun!
+If you started here, feel free to go back to the linear model chapters for a more traditional and statistical modeling overview.
+Otherwise, continue on for an overview of a few more modeling topics, such as causal modeling (Chapter 12), data issues (Chapter 13), and things to avoid (Chapter 14).

 11.8.3 Additional resources